 Youth, Communities, and Crime Research Group

 The Youth, Communities, and Crime Research Group conducts research projects in collaboration with local community organizations, juvenile justice systems, community behavioral health centers, and academic settings.
 The goal of our lab's efforts is develop greater understanding about youth and families, the neighborhoods they live in, and the organizations that serve them.
-We focus on clarifying the relationships among problematic behaviors in youth, parenting, the influences of neighborhood characteristics, and how service providers are interacting with youth and families to address problem behaviors.
+We focus on clarifying the relationships among problematic behaviors in youth, parent and peer relationships, the influences of neighborhood characteristics, and how service providers interact with youth and families to address problem behaviors.

 M.A.P.S.
 (Mapping Adolescents' Places and Spaces) Study

-We recently completed a mixed-methods data collection with 55 youth who live in Toledo, OH.
+We recently completed a mixed-methods study with 55 youth who live in Toledo, OH.
 Detailed interviews and mapping exercises were used to find out how teens think about their neighborhooods and where they travel within and around their communities.
 We are hoping to learn more about the spaces teenagers encounter in their day-to-day activities, and how teens may be influenced by those communities.
 A subsample of youth were interviewed a second time several months later, to examine how their views and experiences in their neighborhoods might change over time.
 We plan to continue to explore how youth perceive their neighborhood contexts and how their movement between contexts is associated with their behaviors.